 A variety of other fishes are found within Nelson Reservoir; however, they are rarely utilized as sport fish due to low abundances or their non-game status.
-Channel catfish, stonecats, bigmouth buffalo, smallmouth buffalo, and smallmouth bass are all present at low levels within Nelson Reservoir.
-Spottail shiners are also present and provide an important forage base, however in recent years their populations have been reduced and adult spottail shiners have not been present in high densities within the annual seining surveys (Table 17).
+Channel catfish, stonecats, bigmouth buffalo, smallmouth buffalo, goldeye, white sucker, shorthead redhorse, and smallmouth bass are all present at low levels within Nelson Reservoir

 It was reported that anglers are starting to figure out that Nelson has a very good adult population of smallmouth bass and the serious bass anglers are starting to target them.
 Good smallmouth bass reproduction has been documented in recent years (Table 17) and will continue to recruit and supplement the adult population.
+In 2019, nine smallmouth bass were captured during fall surveys and ranged in length from 6.5-15.9 inches.